jatinchowdhury18/KlonCentaur/README.md

 ![CI](https://github.com/jatinchowdhury18/KlonCentaur/workflows/CI/badge.svg)
 ![CI-iOS](https://github.com/jatinchowdhury18/KlonCentaur/workflows/CI-iOS/badge.svg)

 This repository contains a digital model of the Klon Centaur  guitar pedal.
-The goal is to use this circuit as a test bench for comparing/combining nodal analysis, wave digital filters, and neural network circuit modelling approaches.
-The model is implemented as an audio plugin (Standalone/VST/AU), and as a guitar pedal-style effect embedded on a Teensy microcontroller.
+The model is constructed using a variety of circuit modelling techniques, including nodal analysis, wave digital filters, and recurrent neural networks.
+The model is implemented as an audio plugin  (Standalone/VST/AU/LV2), and as a guitar pedal-style effect embedded on a Teensy microcontroller.

 A full technical paper summarizing this project is available on the [ArXiv](https://arxiv.org/abs/2009.02833).